nmaekawa/catchpy/README.rst

 Github Actions CI
 ---------------
 Github Actions is configured to run unit tests on every new PR.
 The tests are configured in ``.github/workflows/ci-pytest.yml``.
-The workflow is configured to run tests on Python3.8-3.12 using ``tox``.
+The workflow is configured to run tests on Python3.10-3.12 using ``tox``.

----eop

 .. _W3C Web Annotation Data Model: https://www.w3.org/TR/annotation-model/